amy324/Golang-Monte-Carlo-Simulator/README.md

 ### 3\.
 Plotting with Gonum/Plot

-* Golang's  plotting library, Gonum/Plot, is utilized to create a visual representation of the generated points.
+* Golang's  plotting library, Gonum/Plot, is utilised to create a visual representation of the generated points.
-* The visualisePoints function uses Gonum/Plot's Scatter plot to visualsze the random points, aiding in the analysis of the Monte Carlo simulation results.
+* The `visualisePoints` function uses Gonum/Plot's Scatter plot to visualise the random points, aiding in the analysis of the Monte Carlo simulation results.
+This Scatter plot is saved as a png image to the local project directory.

 ### 4\.
 Customization